Holistic Continual Learning under Concept Drift with Adaptive Memory Realignment: Experimental Setup

+Additionally, we evaluate AMR on the CLEAR-10 dataset \citep{lin2021clear} to assess performance under natural temporal drift.
+These real-world drift experiments are detailed in Appendix \ref{appendix:real-world-clear-benchmark}.

-\begin{itemize} \item Experience Replay (ER) \cite{DBLP:journals/corr/abs-1902-10486}: Vanilla experience replay that revisits a subset of past samples to consolidate past knowledge while learning from new data, \item Experience Replay with Asymmetric Cross Entropy (ER-ACE) \cite{DBLP:conf/iclr/CacciaAATPB22}: Experience replay with asymmetrical loss to reduce representation overlap of new and old classes, \item Dark Experience Replay++ (DER++) \cite{10.5555/3495724.3497059}: Experience replay with knowledge distillation from past tasks, \item Strong Experience Replay (SER) \cite{DBLP:journals/corr/abs-2305-13622}: Experience replay utilizing prediction consistency between new model mimicking future experience on current training data and old model distilling past knowledge from the memory buffer, \item Complementary Learning System-based Experience Replay (CLS-ER) \cite{DBLP:conf/iclr/AraniSZ22}: Experience replay with dual memories: short-term and long-term that acquire new knowledge by aligning decision boundaries with semantic memories. \end{itemize}
+\textbf{Experience replay methods:} We base our experimental evaluation around the popular rehearsal methods: \begin{itemize} \item Experience Replay (ER) \citep{DBLP:journals/corr/abs-1902-10486}: Vanilla experience replay that revisits a subset of past samples to consolidate past knowledge while learning from new data, \item Experience Replay with Asymmetric Cross Entropy (ER-ACE) \citep{DBLP:conf/iclr/CacciaAATPB22}: Experience replay with asymmetrical loss to reduce representation overlap of new and old classes, \item Dark Experience Replay++ (DER++) \citep{10.5555/3495724.3497059}: Experience replay with knowledge distillation from past tasks, \item Strong Experience Replay (SER) \citep{DBLP:journals/corr/abs-2305-13622}: Experience replay utilizing prediction consistency between new model mimicking future experience on current training data and old model distilling past knowledge from the memory buffer, \item Complementary Learning System-based Experience Replay (CLS-ER) \citep{DBLP:conf/iclr/AraniSZ22}: Experience replay with dual memories: short-term and long-term that acquire new knowledge by aligning decision boundaries with semantic memories. \end{itemize}

-\textbf{Hyperparameter and Implementation Details:} Our incremental learning framework with concept drift was implemented on top of the Mammoth library \cite{10.5555/3495724.3497059}.
+\textbf{Hyperparameter and Implementation Details:} Our incremental learning framework with concept drift was implemented on top of the Mammoth library \citep{10.5555/3495724.3497059}.
 All experiments use a ResNet-18 backbone trained from scratch (no pre-training) with the Stochastic Gradient Descent (SGD) optimizer.
-Rehearsal methods utilize reservoir sampling \cite{10.1145/3147.3165} for buffer management.
-Algorithm and dataset-specific hyperparameters are adopted from the optimal values reported by the original papers wherever possible and are detailed in Appendix~\ref{appendix:hyperparam-selection}.
+We conduct additional experiments with ResNet-152 and ViT-S backbones in Appendix \ref{appendix:backbone} to verify that AMR achieves similar drift recovery with larger and more modern architectures.
+The results confirm that AMR's effectiveness is architecture-independent, justifying our use of ResNet-18 for computational efficiency throughout the main experiments.
+Rehearsal methods utilize reservoir sampling \citep{10.1145/3147.3165} for buffer management.
+Algorithm and dataset-specific hyperparameters are adopted from the optimal values reported by the original papers wherever possible and are detailed in Appendix \ref{appendix:hyperparam-selection}.